North Red River, Minnesota

 North Red River is an unorganized territory located in Kittson County, Minnesota, United States.
 The area was organized as a civil township, North Red River Township, until Kittson County dissolved the township in 2000 following a vote in the Minnesota legislature that allowed the county to do so without an election.
 In 2000, the township had a population of three, and as of the 2010 census, the territory had a total population of zero.
+As of the 2020 census, the unorganized territory still remained uninhabited.

 Geography

 According to the United States Census Bureau, the territory has a total area of 23.7 square miles (61.4 km2), of which 23.4 square miles (60.6 km2) is land and 0.3 square mile (0.8 km2; 1.31%) is water.